 Also, sending push notifications to end-user devices suffers from one important issue: the percentage of successfully delivered messages never reaches 100%; the message drop rate might be tens of percent.
-Taking into account the message size limitations, it's actually better to implement a mixed model than a pure push model: the client continues server, just less frequently, polling the notifications just trigger ahead-of-time polling.
+Taking into account the message size limitations, it's actually better to implement a mixed model than a pure push model: the client continues polling the server, just less frequently, and push notifications just trigger ahead-of-time polling.
 (This problem is actually applicable to any notification delivery technology.
-Low-level protocols offer more options to set delivery guarantees; however, given the situation with forceful closing of open connections by OSes, having lowfrequency polling as a precaution in an application is almost never a bad thing.)
+Low-level protocols offer more options to set delivery guarantees; however, given the situation with forceful closing of open connections by OSes, having low-frequency polling as a precaution in an application is almost never a bad thing.)